khenshienecarlos-droid/KhenshieneCarlos_JAVA/Activity_1/README.md

 Generate a report showing total, available, and borrowed books Handles invalid inputs and exits properly

+Classes Used

+LibraryManagementSystem.java – contains the main program and all methods for managing books

 Java Concepts Used

 Arrays, methods, loops, if-else, switch-case, and Scanner for input.